Skip to content

 TS --> EX[Export Skill]

-One workflow per session (unless using pipeline mode).
-Each arrow in the diagrams above represents a new conversation session.
+One workflow per session (unless using pipeline mode or campaign).
+Each arrow in the standard and compose-mode diagrams represents a new conversation session.
+Campaign manages its own multi-session orchestration internally — see Campaign Orchestration.
 Clear your context between workflows for best results — or use pipeline mode to chain them automatically.
 See Pipeline Mode below.

 CategoryWorkflowsDescription